imaknee/imaknee.github.io/_posts/2026-05-20-post-framework-part1.md

 ---
 *To kick off this site, over a series of posts I am going to explain narratively the rationale behind the development of my proposed [neuromorphic computing framework]( https://arxiv.org/abs/2507.17886) and the implications of it.
 I encourage you to read the framework itself for the technical details and results.
 This series will work to build towards a more conversational understanding of neuromorphic computing and how that relates to neuroscience, AI, and computer science in general.*

-# Part 1: What is neuromorphic computing, and why should you care?
+# Part 1: What is neuromorphic computing?
+Why should you care?

 ## The 'What', 'How', 'Who' and 'When' of neuromorphic